Next generation dividend hero

 NAIT’s holding in the Michigan-based utility CMS Energy, was recently sold on valuation grounds.
 This is a stock which Fran says he has now bought and sold twice over the past ten years and will probably buy again when the valuation looks right.

 Though performance has fallen a little behind expectations year-to-date, there have been some key winners in NAIT’s portfolio.
 The top driver of performance during the first half of 2022 was the trust’s top holding Bristol-Myers Squibb.
 The strong performance comes after the pharmaceutical firm raised its quarterly dividend by 10.2% last year, which is equivalent to an annualised yield of 3.3%.
-Meanwhile, Abbvie has seen healthy year-over-year revenue and EPS growth as it has benefited from healthy revenue growth in its Global Botox Therapeutic business.
+Meanwhile, Abbvie has seen healthy year-over-year revenue and earnings per share growth as it has benefited from healthy revenue growth in its Global Botox Therapeutic business.

 Energy names and top ten constituents Phillips 66 and Baker Hughes and Aerospace as well as TC Energy were also among the best performers, reflecting the overall strong performance of the energy sector in global markets.